Skip to main content

 SettingDescription

-Number of OccurrencesHow many dates to show (max 375)
+Number of OccurrencesHow many dates to show (max 375, or 0 for all)

 Exclude CurrentHide the currently viewed occurrence